akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 7.  **Assess Short-Term and Long-Term Trends**: Focus on identifying immediate market trends using short-term moving averages (e.g., 1-minute or 5-minute SMA and EMA) along with MACD direction.
 Recognize trend directions to align your scalping trades accordingly.
         Moving Averages: Focus on Golden Crosses and Death Crosses using Moving Averages while considering MACD trend direction for additional confirmation.
 This combined approach helps filter out false signals and improves trade accuracy in scalping strategies.
         Bollinger Bands: When overall trend analysis shows unfavorable conditions, utilize Bollinger Band-based scalping strategy with 20-period moving average and 2 standard deviations for quick trades, where buying opportunities emerge when price touches the lower band and shows reversal signs, while selling opportunities arise when price touches the upper band with reversal indications; implement tight stop losses and take profits as price moves toward the middle band, noting this strategy is particularly effective during sideways or ranging market conditions.
-8.  **Apply Dynamic Risk Management Principles**: While maintaining tight stops and small profit targets for regular scalping trades, aggressively capitalize on optimal setups (clear RSI signals with strong volume) by increasing position size and profit targets.
+8.  **Apply Dynamic Risk Management Principles**: While maintaining tight stops and  profit targets for regular scalping trades, aggressively capitalize on optimal setups (clear RSI signals with strong volume) by increasing position size and profit targets.
 Balance conservative protection on standard trades with aggressive profit maximization when high-probability opportunities arise, always ensuring risk alignment with current market conditions and portfolio state.
 9.  **Confirm Trend Strength and Direction**:
     - Volume Confirmation: Ensure strong volume supports the trend direction
     - Trend Momentum: Look for strong consecutive candles in the trend direction